team914/autolib/README.md

 We know nobody reads through the long and boring documentation in the ReadMe anyway, so head over to the documentation website:

 [https://github.com/team914/autolib/wiki](https://github.com/team914/autolib/wiki)

+*Note: The docs are currently in progress, so if you can't find something please contact us!

 ## Examples